Mammillaria vetula subsp. gracilis

 Light: Sun to part shade.
 Looks best when in full sun but needs to be introduced gradually.

-Soil: Very well-draining soil.
-Potting soil with additional grit and pumice or perlite.
-(2-1-1 ratio).
+*Soil: Very well-draining soil.
+Potting soil with additional perlite and grit or pumice.

 Water: Water sparingly during the summer and barely in the winter.

 Llifle (Encyclopedia of Living Forms) says “Mammillaria ‘Arizona Snowcap’ is a monstrous form of Mammillaria vetula subsp. gracilis which is characterized by densely packed separate clusters of spines.
-It looks so different to the wild species that it isn’t easy to realize that they are related.
-This cultivar offsets generously from sides and upper part of plant, which gives it a snowball appearance.
-Mature group can reach 10-12 cm in diameter and 6-8 (10) cm in height.”
+It looks so different from the wild species that it isn’t easy to realize that they are related.
+This cultivar offsets generously from sides and upper part of the plant, which gives it a snowball appearance.
+A mature group can reach 10-12 cm in diameter and 6-8 (10) cm in height.”

 They do best and look their best when grown in full sun but are rarely grown that way in cultivation.
 It is essential that they become acclimated to full sun gradually so the plants won’t burn.